 Confused by crowdsourcing?
-You’re not alone — though it’s getting more popular by the day, this approach to innovation still can be new to business leaders.
+You’re not alone — though it’s getting more popular by the day, this approach to innovation is still new to many business leaders.
 But with 30% of CEOs worried that they’re not risking enough for growth, and 69% fearful of competitors stealing their business, it’s time to learn the ropes.
 In a nutshell of 6 easy steps, this is how crowdsourcing innovation works.

 Crowdsourcing innovation is one of today’s most powerful tools for effecting real, lasting change.
 No matter the industry, it exposes business challenges and social issues to diverse perspectives like nothing else can, inviting ideas that might otherwise remain unheard.
 It was exactly this benefit that led the Poway Unified School District of California to develop their InnovationU program, backed by Spigit, to crowdsource ideas for improving the safety and security of all students and staff district-wide.